diganshi26/E-Commerce-Store-Analysis/README.md

 *Optimized dashboard performance by reducing data load, using calculated fields efficiently, and applying proper data modeling techniques.

 *Ensured clean data representation by applying formatting standards, color-coding, and using tooltip enhancements for better clarity.
+# Conclusion
+The project was successful in answering the set of questions about an E-commerce Store's performance.